app-generator/jinja-template/README.md

 > UI Kit - [MaterialPro Bootstrap Admin](https://www.wrappixel.com/templates/materialpro/?ref=appseed)

-*Vendor Notes* - WrapPixel’s MaterialPro Bootstrap Admin is a premium bootstrap material design template comes packed with new, fresh, and attractive designs and ready-to-use components.
+WrapPixel’s MaterialPro Bootstrap Admin is a premium bootstrap material design template comes packed with new, fresh, and attractive designs and ready-to-use components.
 Based on the popular Bootstrap 4 framework and inspired by Google’s material design, the materialPro Bootstrap Admin template is bundled with multiple third-party plugins that make it an excellent standalone solution.

 [MaterialPro Bootstrap Admin](https://www.wrappixel.com/templates/materialpro/?ref=appseed) Bootstrap Admin dashboard is versatile, user-friendly and has a clean code structure that optimizes the development cost and time.
 The smoothness and efficiency in using a customizable admin dashboard are felt with the reliable design inspiration by Google’s material design.